Complete Guide to the Psychiatric-Mental Health Nurse Practitioner (PMHNP) Specialty

-PMHNPs work in a variety of settings, including indepndent practices, mental health units in hospitals, and psychiatric hospitals.
+PMHNPs work in a variety of settings, including independent practices, mental health units in hospitals, and psychiatric hospitals.
 These professionals also work with a variety of patients, including children, teenagers, adults, and seniors.
-Some PMHNPs work in subspecalties that allow them to deliver service to people in specific niches.
+Some PMHNPs work in subspecialties that allow them to deliver service to people in specific niches.

 PMHNPs perform a variety of duties each day.
 These include:

 - Prescribing and managing medications in accordance with patient treatment plans

 - Diagnosing and assessing psychiatric problems and illnesses

 - Working with psychiatrists and other medical professionals to build individualized treatment plans

 - Providing therapeautic treatment for individuals, groups, and families